toiosoiovoio/iframeVideos/README.md

 # iframeVideos
 Watch several youtube videos at the same time.
-Usefull when you want several lives (ie. plane spotting)
+Usefull when you want several lives (ie. plane spotting, news channels...)